Get 5% of discount using the code

 • Make reservations beforehand and avoid inflated prices that may strain your budget.

-Frequently Asked Questions about things to do in Akihabara
+FAQs about things to do in Akihabara

 How do you spend a day in Akihabara?

-What is famous in Akihabara?
+What is Akihabara famous for?

 Is Akihabara foreigner-friendly?